eldorodo/Bingo_RL/README.md

 ###
 For running the yaml script in Azure Kubernets service Run the install.sh if on Linux or copy paste everything in cmd line

+kubectl commands
+kubectl delete -f bingo.yaml #Deleteing old pods kubectl apply -f bingo.yaml #Create the pods and service as specified in the yaml kubectl get pods #The kubernetes pods with its status kubectl logs -f {podname} #For logs